Renewable energy in the United States: Hydroelectricity

 Hydroelectric power was the largest producer of renewable power in the United States until 2019 when it was overtaken by wind power.

-It produced 79.89 TWh which was 7% of the nation's total electricity in 2018 and provided 40.9% of the total renewable power in the country.
+It produced 254.79 TWh which was 5.94 % of the nation's total electricity in 2022 and provided 26.48% of the total renewable power in the country.

-The United States is the fourth largest producer of hydroelectricity in the world after China, Canada and Brazil.
+The United States is the third largest producer of hydroelectricity in the world after China and Brazil.

-The Grand Coulee Dam is the 7th largest hydroelectric power station in the world and another six U.S. hydroelectric plants are among the 50 largest in the world.
+The Grand Coulee Dam is the 9th largest hydroelectric power station in the world.
+Another six U.S. hydroelectric plants are among the 50 largest in the world.
 The amount of hydroelectric power generated is strongly affected by changes in precipitation and surface runoff.
 Hydroelectricity projects such as Hoover Dam, Grand Coulee Dam, and the Tennessee Valley Authority have become iconic large construction projects.

 Wind power

 Wind power capacity in the United States tripled from 2008 to 2016, at which time it supplied over 5% of the country's total electricity generation.
-Wind power overtook hydroelectric as the largest source of renewable electricity generation in 2019, and accounted for 9% of the country's total electricity generation by in 2020.
+Wind power overtook hydroelectric as the largest source of renewable electricity generation in 2019, and accounted for 10.25% of the country's total electricity generation by in 2022.

 Wind and solar accounted for two-thirds of new energy installations in the United States in 2015.

-United States wind power installed capacity exceeds 81 GW as of 2017.
+United States wind power installed capacity exceeds 141 GW as of 2023.

 This capacity is exceeded only by China.

 The 1550MW Alta Wind Energy Center is the largest wind farm in the United States and the second largest in the world behind the Gansu Wind Farm.

 There were 90,000 wind operations jobs in the United States in 2015.

 The wind industry in the United States generates tens of thousands of jobs and billions of dollars of economic activity.

 Wind projects boost local tax bases, and revitalize the economy of rural communities by providing a steady income stream to farmers with wind turbines on their land.

 GE Energy is the largest domestic wind turbine manufacturer.

 In 2013, wind power received $5.936 billion in federal funding, which is 37% of all federal funding for electricity generation.

 The United States has the potential of installing 10 terawatt (TW) of onshore wind power and 4 TW of offshore wind.

 The U.S. Department of Energy's report 20% Wind Energy by 2030 envisioned that wind power could supply 20% of all the country's electricity, which included a contribution of 4% from offshore wind power.

 Additional transmission lines will need to be added, to bring power from windy states to the rest of the country.

 In August 2011, a coalition of 24 governors asked the Obama administration to provide a more favorable business climate for the development of wind power.

+Wind power has particularly surged, with Colorado producing 16,000 GWh in 2023, a testament to the state's investment in this clean energy source.